List of As Told by Ginger characters: Blake Gripling

 Blake Sofia Gripling is Courtney's younger brother.
-He's the youngest of the main cast at 7 years old, and is Carl and Hoodsey's classmate, having moved up a couple grades because of his intellect.
-He is spoiled and devious while being a gentleman.
+He's the youngest of the main cast at 7 years old, and is Carl and Hoodsey's classmate, having moved up a couple grades because of his great intellect.
+He is however quite spoiled and devious while being a gentleman.
 Despite always being at odds with Carl, deep down, he wants to be his best friend.
 But as Carl turns him down time after time (while trying to humiliate him in the process), Blake tries to best the youngest Foutley whenever he can.
 Blake has a dislike for Hoodsey (whom he sometimes refer to as 'Woodsey') and doesn't get along too well with his sister Courtney.
 Winston, the butler of the Griplings, is something of a father figure to Blake and often involved in his schemes.
 He was named Blake as part of a family tradition so that his initials, "B.G.", would be in accordance with the initials on his baby blanket, a family heirloom.